cognitedata/cognite-synthetic-tags/README.md

 ### Caching and Combined API Calls

-Any call to `TagResolver.resolve` will result in only one call to the API that retrieves all needed values.
+Any call to `TagResolver.resolve` will result in the minimum number of calls to the API to retrieves all needed values.

 Each instance of `TagResolver` keeps internal cache and only queries the API for tags that are needed.

-In the next example, the CDF time series API endpoint is hit only once with a query for 3 time series.
+In the next example with multiple calls to `resolve()`, the CDF time series API endpoint is hit only once.

 ``` python
 >>> resolver = TagResolver(retrival_function)

 >>> resolver.resolve({
 ...     "value_1": Tag("METER_A"),
 ...     "value_2": Tag("METER_B"),